-Starkweather, a Republican, was the representative for Connecticut's 3rd congressional district from 1875 to 1877.
+Starkweather was the representative for Connecticut’s 3rd congressional district and was a Republican.
+He served from 1875 to 1877.

 From Jul 1867 to Jan 1876, Starkweather missed 460 of 2,170 roll call votes, which is 21.2%.
 This is on par with the median of 26.2% among the lifetime records of representatives serving in Jan 1876.
 The chart below reports missed votes over time.